jewettaij/superpose3d_cpp/README.md

 Likewise, the weights (*w*, if specified) can be implemented as arrays or any other C++ container supporting \[\].

+#### Algorithm

+This function implements a more general variant of the method from this paper:
+R. Diamond, (1988)
+"A Note on the Rotational Superposition Problem",
+ Acta Cryst.
+A44, pp. 211-216.

+This version has been augmented slightly to support scale transformations.
+(I.E. multiplication by scalars.
+This can be useful for the registration of two different annotated volumetric 3-D images of the same object taken at different magnifications.)

+Note that if you enable scale transformations, you should be wary if the function returns a negative **c** value.
+Negative **c** values correspond to inversions (reflections).
+For this reason, if you are using this function to compare the conformations of molecules, you should probably set the fourth argument to *false*.
+This will prevent matching a molecule with its stereoisomer.

 ##  Example usage